ArifShariar/GraphPartitioningProblem/README.md

 # Graph Partitioning Problem
-The graph partition problem is a problem in computer science in which we are given a graph and a positive number *k*, and the goal is to partition the vertices of the graph in to *k* disjoint sets such that the sum of the weights of the cut edges are minimized.
+The graph partition problem is a problem in computer science in which we are given a graph and a positive number *k*, and the goal is to partition the vertices of the graph in to *k* disjoint sets such that the sum of the weights edges connecting vertices from different sets are minimized.

 ### Solution Approaches
 There are many solution approaches to Graph Paritioning Problem.
 In this repository, we include the solution approach of Kernighan-Lin Algorithm and xxxxxxx.